-Lumbermill: If the Lumbermill is not full, you may refine 1 Wood $\mathscr{V}$ into 1 Timber $\mathscr{P}$ for each empty slot.
-For each Timber $\mathscr{P}$ you refined, place a Timber $\mathscr{P}$ on its black side on each empty slot (or on its white side if you are the Carpenter).
-When any player consumes Timber $\mathscr{P}$ , gain 1 Gold O and 1 Point $\bigstar$ (or 2 Gold O and 2 Points $\bigstar$ if you are the Carpenter).
-If both slots are empty, you may refine 2 Timber $\mathscr{P}$ in one action, provided that 2 Wood $\mathscr{V}$ are available.
-Master Stonemason: If the Master Stonemason is not full, you may refine 1 Stone 📚 into 1 Brick 🏈 for each empty slot.
-For each Brick 🏈 you refined, place a Brick 🏈 on its black side on each empty slot (or on its white side if you are the Mason).
-When any player consumes the Brick 🏈, gain 1 Gold 🔍 and 1 Point 🛊 (or 2 Gold 🔍 and 2 Points 🛊 if you are the Mason).
-If both slots are empty, you may refine 2 🖨 Brick in one action, provided that 2 Stone 🗞 are available.
+(or 2 Gold

+Master Stonemason: If the Master Stonemason is not full, you may refine 1 Stone ♠ into 1 Brick ♠ for each empty slot.
+For each Brick ♠ you refined, place a Brick ♠ on its black side on each empty slot (or on its white side if you are the Mason).
+When any player consumes the Brick ♠, gain 1 Gold ♠ and 1 Point ♠ (or 2 Gold ♠ and 2 Points ♠ if you are the Mason).
+If both slots are empty, you may refine 2 Brick ♠ in one action, provided that 2 Stone ♠ are available.

-Sawmill: If the Sawmill is not full, you may refine 1 Wood C into 1 Timber Ψ. Place a Timber Ψ on its black side on the empty slot (or on its white side if you are the Carpenter).
-When any player consumes the Timber Ψ, gain 1 Gold ® and 1 Point ★ (or 2 Gold ® and 2 Points ★ if you are the Carpenter).
+Sawmill: If the Sawmill is not full, you may refine 1 Wood No into 1 Timber No. Place a Timber No on its black side on the empty slot (or on its white side if you are the Carpenter).
+When any player consumes the Timber No, gain 1 Gold 3 and 1 Point ★ (or 2 Gold 5 and 2 Points ★ if you are the Carpenter).

-Stonemason: If the Stonemason is not full, you may refine 1 Stone ♣ into 1 Brick ♣.
+Stonemason: If the Stonemason is not full, you may refine 1 Stone ♦ into 1 Brick ♣.
 Place a Brick ♣ on its black side on the empty slot (or on its white side if you are the Mason).
-When any player consumes the Brick ♣, gain 1 Gold 4 and 1 Point ★ (or 2 Gold 5 and 2 Points ★ if you are the Mason).
+When any player consumes the Brick ♣, gain 1 Gold ♠ and 1 Point ★ (or 2 Gold ♠ and 2 Points ★ if you are the Mason).

-Windmill: If the Windmill is not full, you may refine 1 Wheat a/b into 1 Flour a/b for each empty slot.
-For each Flour a/b you refined, place a Flour a/b marker on its black side on each empty slot (or on its white side if you are the Miller).
-When any player consumes the Flour a/b, gain 1 Gold ® and 1 Point ★ (or 2 Gold ® and 2 Points ★ if you are the Miller).
-If both slots are empty, you may refine 2 Flour a/b in one action, provided that 2 Wheat a/b are available.
+Windmill: If the Windmill is not full, you may refine 1 Wheat into 1 Flour information for each empty slot.
+For each Flour information you refined, place a Flour information marker on its black side on each empty slot (or on its white side if you are the Miller).
+When any player consumes the Flour information, gain 1 Gold information and 1 Point information for 2 Gold information and 2 Points information information, provided that 2 Wheat information are available.